Eastern phoebe: Description

 This species appears remarkably big-headed, especially if it puffs up the small crest.
 Its plumage is gray-brown above.
-It has a white throat, dirty gray breast and buffish underparts which become whiter during the breeding season.
+It has a white throat, dirty gray breast, and buffish underparts which become whiter during the breeding season.
 Two indistinct buff bars are present on each wing.
-Its lack of an eye ring and wingbars, and its all dark bill distinguish it from other North American tyrant flycatchers, and it pumps its tail up and down like other phoebes when perching on a branch.
-The eastern phoebe's call is a sharp chip, and the song, from which it gets its name, is fee-bee.
+Its all-dark bill and lack of an eye ring and wingbars distinguish it from other North American tyrant flycatchers, and it pumps its tail up and down like other phoebes when perching on a branch.
+The eastern phoebe's call is a sharp chip, and the song, from which it may get its name, is fee-bee.

 The eastern wood pewee (Contopus virens) is extremely similar in appearance.
 It lacks the buff hue usually present on the lighter parts of the eastern phoebe's plumage, and thus has always clearly defined and contrasting wing-bars.
-It also does not bob its tail habitually, and appears on the breeding grounds much later though it leaves for winter quarters at about the same time as the eastern phoebe.
+It also does not bob its tail habitually, and appears on the breeding grounds much later, although it leaves for winter quarters at about the same time as the eastern phoebe.

-It often nests on human structures such as bridges and buildings.
+The eastern phoebe often nests on human structures such as bridges and buildings.
 Nesting activity may start as early as the first days of April.
-The nest is an open cup with a mud base and lined with moss and grass, built in crevice in a rock or man-made site; two to six eggs are laid.
+The nest is an open cup with a mud base and lined with moss and grass, built in a crevice in a rock or man-made site; two to six eggs are laid.
 Both parents feed the young and usually raise two broods per year.
 The eastern phoebe is occasionally host to the nest-parasitic brown-headed cowbird (Molothrus ater).

 Habitat

 Eastern phoebes are highly adaptable to urban environments.
 They are primarily found in wooded areas, particularly streamsides, and farmlands.
-Eastern phoebes tend to avoid open areas and choose spots beneath trees, brushy areas or overhangs.
+Eastern phoebes tend to avoid open areas and choose spots beneath trees, brushy areas, or overhangs.
 However, during migration in winters or in breeding season they are frequently seen around the edges of woods and other areas where water sources are abundant.

 Breeding

-The eastern phoebe breeds in eastern North America excluding the southeastern coastal United States.
-The breeding habitat is open woodland, farmland and suburbs, often near water.
+The eastern phoebe breeds in eastern North America, excluding the southeastern coastal United States.
+The breeding habitat is open woodland, farmland, and suburbs, often near water.
 This phoebe is insectivorous, and often perches conspicuously when seeking food items.
 It also eats fruits and berries in cooler weather.